ninaforce13/CustomPaletteExtender/README.md

 # CustomPaletteExtender
 A modding tool for extending and editing the bootleg colors for monsters in Cassette Beasts

+# Prerequisites
+Please follow the decompile instructions in the [Mod Developer Guide](https://wiki.cassettebeasts.com/wiki/Modding:Mod_Developer_Guide) to setup your project files before proceeding with this guide.

 # Installation Instructions
 Download this repository and place the ```palette_extender``` folder inside your project's ```tools``` folder.